 Step II

-After vertically listing the teaching sections, list the specials teachers as well as resource personnel who may be available to assist with the intervention program.
+After vertically listing the teaching sections, list the specials teachers as well as resource interventionists who may be available to assist with the intervention program.

 Step III